Cartan subgroups in connected locally compact groups: Prerequisites and notations

-{\bf Notations:} Throughout the paper, we use the following notations.
-Let $H$ be a subgroup of $G$.
+Throughout the paper, we use the following notations.
+Let $G$ be a locally compact (Hausdorff) group and let $H$ be a subgroup of $G$.
 Let $H^0$ denote the connected component of the identity in $H$, $D(H)=\ol{[H,H]}$, the closure of the commutator subgroup $[H,H]$ in $H$ and let $Z(H)$ denote the center of $H$, $Z^0(H)=(Z(H))^0$, let $N_G(H)$ denote the normaliser of $H$ in $G$ and let $N_G^0(H)=(N_G(H))^0$.
 All these subgroups are closed (resp.\ characteristic) in $G$ if $H$ is closed (resp.\ characteristic) in $G$.
 For a subset $B$ of $G$, let $\ol{B}$ denote the closure of $B$ in $G$.
-Then $\ol{B}$ is a group if $B$ is so, and it is connected (resp.\ normal) if $B$ is connected (resp.\ normal).
+Then $\ol{B}$ is a subgroup if $B$ is so, and it is connected (resp.\ normal in $G$) if $B$ is connected (resp.\ normal in $G$).
 Let $Z_H(B)$ denote the centraliser of the set $B$ in the subgroup $H$ of $G$.
 It is a closed subgroup of $H$ and let $Z^0_H(B)=(Z_H(B))^0$.
+If $B$ is a subgroup of $G$, then let $N_H(B)=N_G(B)\cap H$ and $N^0_H(B)=(N_H(B))^0$.
 For a nilpotent group $G$, let $l(G)$ denote the length of the central series of $G$.

+Any connected locally compact group $G$ has a largest connected solvable normal subgroup which is known as its radical (see Theorem 15 in \cite{I}, see also Theorem 6.11 in \cite{Gl}).
+Note that the closure of a solvable group is solvable, and hence the radical is closed in $G$.
+If the radical of $G$ is trivial and $G$ is nontrivial, then $G$ is said to be semisimple.

+It follows from a classical theorem of Yamabe \cite{Y} that every connected locally compact group is a projective limit of Lie groups.
+The case of solvable groups was proven earlier by Iwasawa \cite{I} as well as Gleason \cite{Gl}.